cloudops/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 #### One-step load balancer configuration

-If a backend service has already been defined, CloudMC enables the creation of a load balancer on a single page, and will create the necessary components on your behalf using reasonable default values.
+If a backend service has already been defined, CloudOps enables the creation of a load balancer on a single page, and will create the necessary components on your behalf using reasonable default values.

 1. From the *Load balancers* page, click on the *Add load balancer* button.
 1. Enter a name for the load balancer, or accept the default.